jielab/perhaps/README.md

 # #4.
 GUI version of PERHAPS.

+First, download perhaps_gui.exe and windows_tools directory.
-After putting windows_tools directory in the same directory, then click perhaps.gui.exe to run the GUI version.
+Then, put them in the same directory (not putting perhaps_gui.exe into the windows_tools directory) Then, click perhaps_gui.exe to run the GUI version.
 The default value is pre-filled, and users only need to click the "submit" button to get the same results as above.
 Below are the screenshots of the GUI version.